An island of spiritual hedonism

 - One of our top tips for a more sustainable stay in Koh Phangan is to fill water into larger containers from one of the “water machines” set up around the island.
 The water is priced at just 1 baht per litre.
 It’s totally safe to drink and can heavily reduce the number of plastic bottles you end up using on your trip.

-- How long to stay in Koh Phangan is a difficult question to answer – you can see the highlights in a few adventure-filled days or spend weeks eating your way through all of the delicious food and exploring the nooks and crannies of the island.
+- How long to stay in Koh Phangan is a difficult question to answer – there are enough things to do in Koh Phangan to see the highlights in a few adventure-filled days, or to fill weeks of eating your way through the food and exploring the nooks and crannies of the island.

 - Koh Phangan vs Koh Samui vs Koh Tao… If you have the time, why choose?
 Each island offers something unique and is just a short ferry ride away.
-Quickly summarized, Koh Phangan has unique parties and more of an undiscovered vibe + a big yoga community, Koh Samui offers the best value accommodation and has something for everyone and Koh Tao is much smaller and famous for its diving schools.
+Quickly summarised, Koh Phangan has unique parties and more of an undiscovered vibe + a big yoga community, Koh Samui offers the best hotels and has something for everyone, and Koh Tao is much smaller and famous for its diving schools.

 - Beachwear belongs on the beach.
 Though the Thai inhabitants of Koh Phangan are used to tourists, it’s considered inappropriate to wear beachwear anywhere else.